 I left Hana in 1989 to chase the brass ring and dragged these images and tales from closet to closet into the digital age.
 Ironically, the digital age is allowing me to create and share these images in a way I couldn't imagine when the photos were taken.
 Film photography is a real bitch compared to the digital imaging of today.
 While some of the photos have been featured in magazines, coffee table books, newspapers, exhibited in art galleries, and won critical acclaim, most have never been published.

 The best part of the digital age is it lets me easily share my tales and images with a huge audience around the planet.
-The subway rider in NY, student in Beijing, or retro hipster in Europe can now trip out to Maui during its golden age on their digital screen and order a poster or t-shirt from images made 30 to 40 years age.
+The subway rider in NY, student in Beijing, or retro hipster in Europe can now trip out to Maui during its golden age 35 to 45 years ago on their digital screen.
 This is authentic local art from a era that is now long gone and mostly myth.
 These are not the slick, well branded, images created to market Mauiland.

 These photos and tales capture parts of my everyday life, which even back then seemed pretty radical.
 Yet, many of the then fringe concepts and lifestyles explored during this time are now common to today's 20 something generation.
 Self sustainability, surfing, cultural identity, the environment, Hobbits, weed, and Maui itself have been mashed up into today's corporate, media driven, consumer society.
 Maybe it will inspire a few people to question their own ideas of normal and explore the bleeding edge of our current reality.

 Maui Tales is about chasing dreams, taking risk, over coming challenges, and exploring the cutting edge of creativity.
 So take a break from the madness and trip back to life on Old Maui in the 1970's .
 Young or old , I guarantee these Maui Tales and images will blow your mind and leave you smiling.....enjoy!